KyloRen1/Geometric-properties-of-adversarial-images/README.md

 ## About the paper

+Many learning algorithms exploit the idea that data concentrates around a low dimensional manifold.
+In the following method, we use geometrical characteristics of such a manifold for detecting adversarial examples.

+We make the following assumptions on our data:
+	(a) Data points belong to a smooth manifold
+	(b) For every point on this manifold (data point or not), the centroid of its $k$ nearest neighbors (KNN) is approximately at the same distance from this point
+	(c) For a point that does not belong to the manifold the set of its KNN coincides with the set of KNN of its projection on the manifold

 ## Code
 To test the algorithm on other data first train autoencoder model and save model architercture in `models/autoencoder.py` and model weights in `data/model_weights/` folder.